Automattic/mShots/README.md

 `chmod a+w logs/mshots.log` and then append to that (or another) file:
 `fs.appendFileSync( 'logs/mshots.log', '\n' + JSON.stringify( { whatever: [ 'data' ] }, null, 2 ) + '\n' )`

+### Performance testing

+Performance tests live in `scripts/performance-test` and use the locust python framework.
+See [Performance testing readme](./scripts/performance-test/README.md)

 ### Troubleshooting

 ##### Error response from daemon: Mounts denied